Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

     * After converting the dataset to CU format, this CLI tool creates a CU analyzer referring to the converted dataset.

 * **call_analyze.py**
-    * This CLI tool tests that the migration completed successfully and assesses the quality of the created analyzer.
+    * This CLI tool verifies that the migration completed successfully and assesses the quality of the created analyzer.

 ## Setup

-Follow these steps to set up the tool:
+Please follow these steps to set up the tool:

 1. Install dependencies by running:
    `pip install -r ./requirements.txt`